Media manipulation: Techniques

+Means of influence include, but are not limited to, the methods outlined in Influence: Science and Practice, which include appealing to authority and making the person aware of the scarcity of an offer.

 Internet manipulation

 Astroturfing

 Astroturfing is when there is an intent and attempt to create the illusion of support for a particular cause, person, or stance.
 While this is mainly connected to and seen on the internet, it has also happened in newspapers during times of political elections.
-Corporations and political parties try to imitate grassroots movements in order to sway the public to believing something that isn't true.
+Corporations and political parties try to imitate grassroots movements in order to sway the public into believing something that is not true.

 Clickbait

-Clickbait refers to headlines of online news articles that are sensationalized or sometimes completely fake.
+Clickbait refers to headlines of online news articles that are sensationalized or sometimes wholly fake.
 It uses people's natural curiosity to get people to click.
-In some cases clickbait is simply used to generate income, more clicks means more money made with advertisers.
+In some cases, clickbait is used to generate income; more clicks mean more money is made with advertisers.
 But these headlines and articles can also be used to influence a group of people on social media.
-They are constructed to appeal to the interest group's pre-existing biases and thus to be shared within filter bubbles.
+In some cases, they are constructed to appeal to the interest group's pre-existing biases and thus to be shared within filter bubbles.

-Propaganda laundering
+Information laundering

-Propaganda laundering is a method of using a less trusted or less popular platform to publish a story of dubious origin or veracity for the purposes of reporting on that report, rather than the story itself.
-This technique serves to insulate the secondary more established media from having to issue a retraction if the report is false.
-Generally secondary reports will report that the original report is reporting without verifying or making the report themselves.
+Information laundering is a method of using a less trusted or less popular platform to publish a story of dubious origin or veracity for the purposes of reporting on that report rather than the story itself.
+This technique serves to insulate the secondary, more established media from having to issue a retraction if the report is false.
+Generally, secondary reports will report that the original report is reporting without verifying or making the report themselves.

 Search engine marketing

-In search engine marketing websites use market research, from past searches and other sources, to increase their visibility in search engine results pages.
-This allows them to guide search results along the lines they desire, and thereby influence searchers.
+In search engine marketing, websites use market research from past searches and other sources to increase their visibility in search engine results pages.
+This allows them to guide search results along the lines they desire, thereby influencing searchers.

-Business have many tactics to lure customers into their websites and to generate revenue such as banner ads, search engine optimization and pay-per-click marketing tools.
-They all serve a different purpose and use different tools that appeal to multiple types of users.
-Banner ads appear on sites that then redirect to other sites that are similar.
-Search engine optimization is changing a page to seem more reliable or applicable than other similar pages.
-Pay-per-click involves certain words being highlighted because they were bought by advertisers to then redirect to a page containing information or selling whatever that word pertained to.
-By using the internet, users are susceptible to these type of advertisements without a clear advertising campaign being viewed.
+Businesses have many tactics to entice customers to their websites to generate revenue, such as banner ads, search engine optimization and pay-per-click marketing tools.
+They all serve different purposes and use different tools that appeal to multiple types of users.
+Banner ads appear on sites in an attempt to attract visitors to a linked website.
+Search engine optimization is a technique in which a website is optimized to receive a higher ranking from the search engine, causing it to be returned more often in searches.